Long-lasting battery with 45W charging support

 Generally speaking, the punchy colors produced by the primary camera fare well against the competition.
 The most obvious competitor to the Galaxy S10 Lite is the OnePlus 7T.
 The latter includes a more useful telephoto lens, but the primary camera is similar.
 The Galaxy S10 Lite’s primary camera generally captures more detailed and accurate images.

-In less than ideal lighting things do go south, as is usually the case.
+In less than ideal lighting, things do go south, as is usually the case.
 Despite including OIS, images often ended up slightly blurry and noisy.
 Night mode proved to be an effective way of bringing up details in the shadows and for creating a brighter image.
 Still, this is one area where the OnePlus 7T pulls ahead with its much more consistent and noise-free performance.

-Finally, the 32MP selfie shooter produces above average 8MP pixel-binned images.
+Finally, the 32MP selfie shooter produces above-average 8MP pixel-binned images.
 By default, the camera errs toward beautification features and brightens up shots perhaps too much, but you can switch off most of the settings for a more natural image.

 Video capture on the Galaxy S10 Lite is particularly good.
 Footage recorded at 4K/30fps looked detailed with true-to-life colors and sharp focus.
 Interestingly, the ultra-wide mode is also capable of capturing 4K video — not a very common feature.
 Samsung’s super steady OIS feature works like a charm, all the way up to 1080p 60fps.
 It makes use of the ultra-wide camera to capture a broader field of view and then crops in to the centre of the image.
 The end result is almost gimbal-like fluidity to the captured content.
 It imparts a floaty feeling to the footage which you may or may not like.
 Regardless, the standard OIS works very well and I didn’t find much of a reason to switch over to the super steady function very often.

 As of March 2020, the phone has received a post-launch update that adds several new features to the camera.
 Noteworthy among those is the ability to capture 4K/60FPS video, as well as 4K support in the Super Steady shooting mode.
 Picture quality has also been further improved.
+A pro-mode has also been added to the camera app but the feature set is rather limited and does not allow for basic features including the ability to change shutter speed.

 |Samsung Galaxy S10 Lite|